 Towering Pine Sleeper #3467

 In November of 1951 the L&N placed an order for 22 new sleepers cars.
 The cars were built at a price of $163,000 each by the Pullman Standard Company in their Chicago plant.
-The sleepers floor plan was a 6-4-6 configuration (6 roomettes, 4 double bedrooms, 6 sections) Built from Pullman plan number 4183.
+The sleepers floor plan was a 6-4-6 configuration (6 roomettes, 4 double bedrooms, 6 sections) and built from Pullman plan #4183.
 The cars were 85 feet long, lightweight, smooth sided steel.
-In addition to the L&N’s order two connecting railroads the Chicago and Eastern Illinois Railroad placed an order for four sleepers, and the Nashville, Chattanooga & St. Louis Railroad purchased 3 sleepers.
+In addition to the L&N’s order, two connecting railroads, the Chicago and Eastern Illinois Railroad placed an order for four sleepers, and the Nashville, Chattanooga & St. Louis Railroad purchased three sleepers.

-On March 8, 1953 the L&N received the first of the new sleepers.
-Number 3450 the Alabama Pine.
+On March 8, 1953 the L&N received the first of the new sleepers, #3450, the Alabama Pine.
 The new sleepers were named after pine trees to honor one of the South’s most important commodities.
-The final car, number 3471 The Yellow Pine was delivered in May of 1953.
+The final car, #3471 The Yellow Pine was delivered in May of 1953.
 The Towering Pine and other new sleepers were delivered in the L&N’s post war blue sides, gray roof, and gold script lettering paint scheme, which was adopted by the railroad in about 1946.
 The new sleepers were used to replace aging heavy weight sleepers on the Humming Bird, Georgian, and Pan American.
-The new C&E.I, and N.C. & St. Louis sleepers were also delivered in the same paint scheme and also named after pines and placed into service on the Hummingbird and Georgian.
+The new C&E.I., and N.C. & St. Louis sleepers were also delivered in the same paint scheme, named after pines, and placed into service on the Hummingbird and Georgian.

 A Pullman Company survey incorporated the suggestions and comments of over two thousand people into the design of the new cars.
 The latest luxury features and improvements in car design were incorporated into the construction of the new cars.
 The new cars sat on 4-wheel trucks with 24-inch center bearings and Helical springs.
 The new outside swing hangers made for easier maintenance and a smoother ride.
 The equipment was designed to provide the smoothest ride possible, and was similar to equipment of the highly publicized General Motors “Train of Tomorrow.”
 The cars also included two silver-framed stretcher-loading windows on either side of the car.

 The modern interior design was also decided by customer preferences.
-Interior improvements included sponge rubber seats and chairs.
-Electro-mechanical air conditioning, fluorescent lighting and circulating ice water in the various compartments.
+Interior improvements included sponge rubber seats and chairs along with electro-mechanical air conditioning, fluorescent lighting and circulating ice water in the various compartments.

 Each of the rooms and roomettes had private toilets and wash stands.
 The non-folding wash basin was said to prevent dentures from falling into the drainpipes.
 The washstands had foot pedal operated water valves for the proper mixing of hot and cold water.
 The wash basin could also be converted into a dressing table.
 A section table could also be installed in either roomettes or bedrooms where passengers could dine without leaving the room or a businessman could work while en-route to destination.

-In the six section accommodation there is a permanent stepladder attached to both of the upper berths.
+In the six section accommodations there is a permanent stepladder attached to both of the upper berths.
 These ladders were a lightweight hinge type folding ladder attached to the sides of berths at night.
-When a passenger put his weight on the ladder it folds out into a regular set of steps.
+When a passenger put his weight on the ladder it folded out into a regular set of steps.
 It was no longer necessary to ring for a porter to assist a passenger in or out of the upper berth.
-The men and women’s lounges were located at the end of the car for the section passengers.
+The men’s and women’s lounges were located at the end of the car for the section passengers.
 These lounges were attractively decorated with tile floors, wainscoting and china wash bowls.
-David P. Morgan, Editor of Trains Magazine rated the new pine sleepers as “The best Pullmans built.”
+David P. Morgan, Editor of Trains Magazine, rated the new Pine sleepers as “The best Pullman’s built.”

-The 1957 merger with the N.C. & St. L added her three Pines sleepers to the L&N roster.
-The Towering Pine and many ofthe other pine sleepers continued in service with the L&N until 1971 when Amtrak took over the passenger service of America’s railroads.
+The 1957 merger with the N.C. & St. Louis added her three Pines sleepers to the L&N roster.
+The Towering Pine and many of the other Pine sleepers continued in service with the L&N until 1971, when Amtrak took over the passenger service of America’s railroads.
 Amtrak passed up ownership of the aging steel cars and their associated corrosion.
 The Pine sleepers were retired on May 1, 1971.

 Dorian Walker, Chairman of the Bowling Green Historic Rail Committee, felt the newly restored Bowling Green L&N Depot needed rail cars to remind the community why the depot was built.
 Efforts to create a railroad museum began when Walker started looking for authentic L&N equipment to be displayed at the depot.
 Walker felt the cars would celebrate the history of the railroad and its importance to the community.
-In the spring of 2001 Walker located the Towering Pine in Kansas City, Mo.
+In the spring of 2001 Walker located the Towering Pine in Kansas City, Missouri.
 Walker was drawn to the fully authentic interior of the sleeper and purchased the Towering Pine.
 The sleeper then underwent an extensive overhaul of its mechanical systems before it could be safely moved by rail.
 The Towering Pine then passed inspection and the Kansas City Southern Railroad and CSX Transportation moved the car from Kansas City to Bowling Green.
-The still purple Towering Pine sleeper arrived in Bowling Green in Early September 2001.
+A video was made of this trip and is available for viewing at the Historic Railpark and Train Museum.
+The still purple Towering Pine sleeper arrived in Bowling Green in early September 2001.